-Weight loss doctors agree that lack of adequate measures to control obesity among population could lead to a decrease in their quality of life.
+Weight loss specialists agree that lack of adequate measures to control obesity amongst our population could lead to a decrease in quality of life.

 Obesity might be caused by various hormonal and metabolic dysfunctions such as:

-Obesity & consumption of food with high contents of fats and simple sugars
+Obesity from consumption of high fat and simple sugar content foods:

-Weight management specialists believe that inability to lose weight might also be caused by the consumption of food with high contents of fats and simple sugars.
-Consumption of food that contain high amounts of fatty nutrients that the body does not need results in the nutrients being deposited as fats, which leads to unusual weight gain among children.
+Consumption of food that contains high amounts of fatty nutrients that the body does not need results in the nutrients being deposited as fats, which leads to unusual weight gain among children and adults alike.

-A lack of adequate physical activity is identified as another major factor responsible for the rise in obesity.
+A lack of adequate physical activity is another major factor responsible for the rise of obesity.
 A majority of people do not follow the recommended guidelines of at least 60 minutes of moderate to vigorous physical activity every day.

-During assessment phase our weight loss doctors will measure your height and weight to estimate your accurate Body Max Index (BMI), your waist and hip circumference to calculate your waist to hip ratio and will perform body composition analysis.
+During the assessment phase, our weight loss doctors measure your height and weight to estimate your accurate Body Max Index (BMI), measure your waist and hip circumference to calculate your waist to hip ratio, and perform a body composition analysis.

-We will also order comprehensive blood, saliva and urine tests to diagnose hormonal or metabolic imbalances that might be contributing to excess weight gain.
-Weight loss doctor Dr. Fazylova is using a natural, functional & integrative medicine approach for weight loss.
+We also order comprehensive blood, saliva, and urine tests to diagnose hormonal or metabolic imbalances that might be contributing to excess weight gain.
+Weight loss specialist, Dr. Ali, uses a natural, functional, and integrative medicine approach for weight loss.

-We work closely with experienced nutritionists and personal trainers and will refer you to these specialists to help you achieve your goals and succeed with weight loss, weight control.
+We work closely with experienced nutritionists and personal trainers and will refer you to these specialists to help you achieve these goals.

-The good news is you CAN have it all, and to achieve your optimal nutrition status, lose weight you need to follow a balanced diet, and we truly are what we eat.
-It would be beneficial to focus on choosing foods that are nutrient-rich with fewer calories rather than less healthy alternatives.
+The good news is you CAN have it all, and to achieve your optimal nutrition status and lose weight you need to follow a balanced diet.
+This is done by choosing foods that are nutrient-rich with fewer calories to replace their less healthy alternatives.

 Your body is designed to use nutrients to maintain, build, and repair your organs and tissues.
-It’s very important to include 6 nutritional components in your diet on daily basis:
+It’s very important to include the following 6 nutritional components in your diet on daily basis:

-Many popular diets are focused on weight loss & weight control, which they achieve by restricting calories and omitting certain foods or food groups.
-Omitting food groups for a short time might help to lose weight and control weight, but unfortunately, if followed for longer periods of time, this diet might cause an imbalance and have long-term effects on your health.
+Many popular diets promote weight loss through restricting calories and omitting certain foods or food groups.
+Omitting food groups for a short time might help to lose and control weight, but unfortunately, if followed for longer periods of time, might cause nutritional imbalances that have long-term effects on your health.

-Weight loss specialist Dr. Fazylova suggests that the diet you choose includes sources of food that are high in fiber and antioxidants.
-You can also modify your chosen diet by adding any lacking nutrients with supplements of vitamins and minerals.
-And last but not least, choose the diet that tastes good to you and offers you choices that you will enjoy.
+Dr. Ali suggests that the diet you choose includes sources of food that are high in fiber and antioxidants.
+You can also modify your chosen diet by adding supplements of vitamins and minerals if the diet lacks those nutrients.
+Last but not least, you should choose a diet that tastes good to you and offers you choices that you will enjoy.

-Here is the list of Dos and Don’ts for your healthy eating plan:
+Here is his brief list of DOs and DON’Ts for your healthy eating plan: